How to start an LLC:

 Should I set up an LLC?

-Setting up an LLC is a good way to separate your personal assets from those of your business, but it also lends your business credibility.
+Setting up an LLC is a good way to separate your personal assets from those of your business, but it also lends your business credibility and protects your personal assets, among other advantages.

 How is an LLC taxed?